Hartwell iPad Screen

 Hartwell Simulation: Hartwell Simulation System

-The software problems we solve come in many shapes and sizes.
-Sometimes, customers start building a tool, get stuck, and look for answers.
-Or they’ve built something that works well but could use a little help with those final technical and design hurdles.
+The software problems we solve at Smudge come in many shapes and sizes.
+Sometimes, organisations build something themselves and decide they could use a little help with those final technical and design hurdles.
 That’s the situation Hartwell Simulation CEO Michael Sheedy found himself in when he approached us in 2022.

 Michael is based at Christchurch Hospital.
-His main role is heading up the bioengineering team, a group of mechanical, electronics and software engineers, technicians, and developers.
-Their job is to design bespoke solutions to meet the needs of the medical specialists who work for HeathNZ – Te Whatu Ora.
+His main role is heading up the bioengineering team; their job is to design bespoke solutions to meet the needs of the medical specialists who work for HealthNZ – Te Whatu Ora.

 Michael and his team make everything from bespoke surgical retractors to titanium plates for skull implants.
 They also support clinical simulations.
-Simulations allow clinical teams to practice resolving medical scenarios in a risk-free environment to help them deal better with real-life situations.
-Simulations are invaluable for medical students and clinical teams use them to upskill.
-Various devices are used to simulate medical scenarios, and the bioengineering team help maintain the tech for these tools.
+Simulations allow teams to practice resolving medical scenarios in a risk-free environment.
+Simulations are invaluable for medical students and clinical teams to use to upskill.
+Various devices are used to simulate medical scenarios, and the bioengineering team provides valuable support for these devices whether it be hardware or software.

 The importance of realistic clinical simulations

 Dan solved this issue by running simulations in a surgical environment using a real anaesthetic monitor to train students to respond to the machine's changing cues.
-He’d even worked out how to use biomedical calibrators to replicate a patient’s heartbeat, blood pressure, respiration rate, and oxygen level on his monitor.
+He’d even worked out how to use biomedical calibrators to replicate a patient’s heartbeat, blood pressure, respiration rate, and oxygen level.

 Taking their game-changing prototype to market

-Once Dan and Michael got the prototype for the new simulator up and running, they saw how much it improved the calibre of their clinical simulations.
-They quickly realised they had built something that could benefit the whole medical establishment and created a company to take the tool to market.
+Once Dan and Michael got the simulator prototype running, they saw how much it improved the calibre of their clinical simulations.
+They realised they’d built something of benefit to the whole medical establishment and created a company to take the tool to market.
 However, they needed support to commercialise their prototype.

-Michael recalls, “We’d built a prototype that worked really well and ticked those easy-to-use boxes, but it was fairly ad hoc in how it connected.
-I'm not a programmer, so whenever I wanted to make changes to the software, I had to spend hours weaving my way through the code to change one bit.
+Michael recalls, “The prototype worked well and was easy-to-use, but it was fairly ad hoc in how it connected.
+I'm not a programmer, so whenever I wanted to change the software, I had to spend hours weaving my way through code.
 It made it hard to fix problems and evolve the device.
-That’s when we brought Smudge into the team to help us out.”
+That’s when we brought Smudge in to help us out.”

 Supporting organisations to evolve tools built in-house

-Michael’s goal was to take the software he'd created and turn it into something more sustainable, making it simple to do bug fixes and future customer upgrades.
 He says, “It was an easy decision to go with Smudge.
-The first time you met us, you visited a simulation in progress.
-The fact you were willing to come and see the simulator used within the clinical environment at that early stage spoke volumes about your commitment.”
+The first time you met us, you visited a simulation.
+The fact you were willing to come see the simulator used within the clinical environment at that early stage spoke volumes about your commitment.”

 CEO, Hartwell Simulation